hannesstruss/WindFish/README.md

 *"Why?
 I have no idea, I'm just a kid!"*

-WindFish is a library for Android developers that will keep your device awake while your app is in focus, and lets you toggle that behavior with a [QuickSettings Tile][quicksettings-docs].
+WindFish is a library for Android developers that will keep your device awake while your app is in focus, and lets you toggle that behavior with a [Quick Settings Tile][help-video].

 Unlike the *Stay awake* developer setting, you don't have to turn off WindFish at the end of the day.